janwangx/RelationalDB/README.md

 PopulateDatabase.sql will add the data on to the tables |
 BulkInsertOrderTable.sql will add bulk of data on OrderData.csv to the tblOrder table |
 OrderData.csv contains the data needed to upload to the tblOrder table |
-DropReferentialIntegrityOnTables.sql remove the references from the database
+DropReferentialIntegrityOnTables.sql remove the references from the database |
+mysqlsampledatabase.sql : this is the mysql database that I sourced from.